 The majority of the shirts tested and described here are made of 100% polyester.
 Polyester is a synthetic chemical compound derived from oil and is not considered a natural fiber.
 It is very durable and easily retains its shape, making it a good choice for outdoor clothing.
 It typically has a smooth, slippery texture and can be formed into an almost unlimited variety of fiber thicknesses and weaves.
 Polyester is also non-absorbent, meaning it will not absorb water or sweat, so it is extremely fast drying.
 Being able to dry very quickly greatly aids in the ability of polyester fabrics to cool you down quickly when you become sweaty and are also valued for cold weather activities because they will not keep you wet for long.
 That said, runners who run in very hot conditions, such as during the Western States 100 Endurance Race where daytime highs often approach 100 degrees, sometimes feel that polyester dries too quickly, and often opt for cotton clothing so that they stay wet and cool longer.

-The North Face Ambition 1/4 Zip is the only shirt in this review advertised to be made of recycled polyester.
-Depending on what panel of mesh you are talking about, the percentages range from 36% to 47% recycled.
+Only two shirts in this review are advertised as being made with recycled polyester _ the Patagonia Airchaser and The North Face Ambition 1/4 Zip.
+While the Airchaser is purported to be made of 100% recycled polyester, the Ambition uses between 36% and 47%, depending on what panel of mesh you are talking about.
 We have to give serious props where it is due.
 Environmental degradation such as chemical pollution abounds in our world today, and polyester is a synthetic derivative of oil that is neither sustainable nor biodegradable.
 We are happy that some companies are starting to make a small drop in this oceanic problem by using recycled polyester for their garments.

 The Smartwool PhD Ultra Light running shirt is made with a blend of merino wool fibers and polyester in close to even ratios.
 The merino wool is natural and is capable of absorbing up to 30% of its weight in water.
 This means that it will dry slower than non-absorbent polyester, aiding with cooling through evaporation longer.
 It also has naturally anti-odor properties, stretches easily, and offers sun protection of UPF 30 or more.
 While Smartwool claims that its merino wool is very narrow in diameter and doesn't itch like traditional wool, we find it to be less slippery against the skin than 100% polyester.